RiiConnect24/IOS-Patcher/README.md

 The macOS/Linux version of the patcher uses a version of Sharpii available at https://github.com/spotlightishere/sharpii

+>IOS Patcher has been replaced by the [RiiConnect24 Patcher](https://github.com/riiconnect24/riiconnect24-patcher).
+Official support has been ended on 2020/10/29

 ## You can download IOS Patcher in 4 ways

 * Click on `Clone or download -> Download ZIP`